Troglodyne-Internet-Widgets/perl-critic-policy-prohibitregexforsimplesubstring/README.md

 This is a fork of [Perl::Critic::Policy::Performance::ProhibitRegexForSimpleSubstring](https://metacpan.org/pod/Perl::Critic::Policy::Performance::ProhibitRegexForSimpleSubstring) by Dean Hamstead.
-What counts as a simple substring is unchanged; what is new is the list of calls whose first argument is exempt.
+What is new is the list of calls whose first argument is exempt, and which modifiers exempt a pattern: see ["MODIFIERS"](#modifiers).

 ## PROHIBITED